mdbergmann/cl-swbymabeweb/blogs/20210529---Functional_Programming_in_(Common)_Lisp.md

 This generates a composition function of the three functions `1+` like: `(1+ (1+ (1+ 1)))` which then can be called using `funcall`, or provided as a higher-order function.
 The call order is still from right to left.

 There is another alternative way of composing functions which comes from Clojure.
 It's actually rather a piping than a composition.
 Elixir also knows this as the `|>` operator.
 In Clojure it's called 'threading'.
 In Common Lisp there 3 different libraries available which implement this.
 The one used here is <a href="https://github.com/phoe/binding-arrows/" target="_blank" class="link">binding-arrows</a>.
-It has a few more operators (macros) for threading with slightly different features.
+There are a few more operators (macros) available for threading with slightly different features than the used `->`.
 I like this a lot and use it often.

 ```lisp
 CL-USER> (binding-arrows:->